 Two Trade Deals – China and USMCA

-This week saw big news in terms of U.S. trade with other countries.
-An agreement was finally reached with China in phase one of negotiations, while the U.S.-Mexico-Canada Agreement (USMCA) is imminently expected to pass through Congress.
+This week had big news on U.S. trade with other countries.
+An agreement was reached with China, and the U.S.-Mexico-Canada Agreement (USMCA) is soon expected to pass through Congress.

-When President Trump came into power, he began a “trade war” with China, accusing the country of taking advantage of the U.S. with unfair deals, and criticizing previous U.S. presidents for weakness when it came to negotiating with the Asian superpower.
-Trump imposed tariffs (taxes) on goods imported from China, and ever since, economic relations between the two countries have been tense.
-Talks of a trade agreement have been on and off for some time, but on December 12, phase one of a deal was reached.
+When President Trump was elected, he began a “trade war” with China.
+Trump put tariffs (taxes) on things bought from China.
+Talks of a trade agreement have been on and off, but on December 12, phase one of a deal was reached.

-Under the plan, the White House scraps the 15% duties on $160 billion of Chinese goods (clothing, computers, smartphones, and toys) and cuts some of the current tariffs on about $360 billion worth of goods in half.
+Under the plan, the White House scraps taxes on some Chinese goods (clothing, computers, smartphones, and toys) and cuts some of the current tariffs in half.

-The U.S.-Mexico-Canada Agreement (USMCA) is a new trade deal between those three countries, intended to replace the old arrangement NAFTA (North American Free Trade Agreement).
+The U.S.-Mexico-Canada Agreement (USMCA) is a new trade deal between those three countries.

-Congress is expected to vote on USMCA, and it is widely thought that the current version of the deal will pass without a problem.
-President Trump tweeted that:
+Congress is expected to vote on USMCA, and it is expected to pass without a problem.

-The United Kingdom had a general election on December 12, and Boris Johnson was voted to continue as the nation’s Prime Minister.
-Johnson’s Conservative Party was given a greater majority in Parliament, while opposition parties had significant losses.
+The United Kingdom had a general election on December 12, and Boris Johnson was voted to stay the nation’s Prime Minister.
+Johnson’s Conservative Party was given a bigger majority in Parliament, while other parties had major losses.
+Johnson campaigned for Brexit.

-As Boris Johnson said before entering 10 Downing Street as Britain’s new prime minister in the early hours of the morning, “Let’s get Brexit done.
+As Johnson said the morning after the election, “Let’s get Brexit done.
 But first, let’s get breakfast done.”

 US Adopts the International Foot

 Measurements are different all over the world.
-Europe and some other countries use the meters and centimeters of the metric system, China uses the “li,” while parts of England use the Imperial system.
-This can be confusing when traveling across the globe; it can be even more so within one country!
-The United States officially uses U.S. Customary Units, but the measurement of a “foot” varies slightly from state to state, with some using the International foot (exactly 0.3048 meters), others using the survey foot (approx. 0.304800609601 m), and others not specifying which is correct.
-The difference may seem small and can’t be detected by the naked eye, but it can make a huge difference when constructing a building or measuring long distances – the country is 28.3 feet wider when measured using the international foot, compared to the survey foot!
+This can be confusing when traveling across the globe but it can be even more so within one country!
+In the United States, the measurement of a “foot” varies from state to state.
+Some states user the international foot, while others use the survey foot.
+The difference is small, but it can make a huge difference when measuring long distances – the country is 28.3 feet wider when measured using the international foot, compared to the survey foot!

-According to Dennis, confusion over the length of a foot caused serious problems for infrastructure projects, including a high-speed rail in California, a bridge between Oregon and Washington State, and major delays at an airport.
+Scientist Michael Dennis said that, confusion over the length of a foot caused problems for when building a high-speed rail in California, a bridge between Oregon and Washington State, and caused delays at an airport.

-While the transition from the U.S. foot to the international foot began in 1959, the Federal government has finally announced that the country will completely adopt the international foot, starting from the year 2022.
+The federal government has finally said that the country will adopt the international foot, starting from the year 2022.